Fuel hikes: Energy Ministry to engage stakeholders over price methodology

-The Ministry of Energy has said it will soon meet the National Petroleum Association (NPA), the Ministry of Finance, and the central bank to find solutions to the rising cost of fuel in the country.
+The Ministry of Energy says it will soon meet the National Petroleum Association (NPA), the Ministry of Finance, and the Central Bank to find solutions to the rising cost of fuel in the country.

 The Ministry’s assurance comes on the back of unprecedented hikes in fuel prices in recent times.

-However, speaking on the Morning Starr with Francis Abban Monday, the Deputy Minister for Energy, Andrew Egyapa Mercer indicated that the pricing methodology does not favor the consumer.
+However, speaking on the Morning Starr with Francis Abban Monday, the Deputy Minister for Energy, Andrew Agyapa Mercer indicated that the pricing methodology does not favor the consumer.

 He added that the Ministry of Energy is therefore taking pragmatic steps towards ensuring that the pricing methodology does not affect the consumer.